-Part I: From the foundation of the Church to the Edict of Milan - Foundation and its initial spread - The activities of the Apostles - Series of persecutions - The primacy of Rome - The
+Part I: From the foundation of the Church to the Edict of Milan - Foundation and its initial spread - The activities of the Apostles - Series of persecutions - The primacy of Rome - The constitution of the Church.

 Part II.
-From the Edict of Milan to Council of Trullo (692); spread of Christianity - The Great Councils - The Heresies in the Eastern and Western Church - Ecclesiastical Organization, Worship, Discipline and Morals - Golden Age of Literature and Learning.
+From the Edict of Milan to Council of Trullo (692); spread of Christianity - The Great Councils - The Heresies in the Eastern and

+Western Church - Ecclesiastical Organization, Worship, Discipline and Morals - Golden Age of Literature and Learning.